Last updated on 09 March 2021 at 1:30pm.

-Our campus is a Covid-secure environment and will be open for teaching, research and student support, with Covid-19 precautions in place, for the new academic year.
+Our campus is a Covid-secure environment and is open for teaching, research and student support, with Covid-19 precautions in place.
 All students will receive individual timetables which will show them when they need to be on campus.
-You can view a broad timeline for when things will be accessible.
 We look forward to welcoming you to campus.

 |Table of contents|

 We are looking forward to welcoming students, staff and visitors back to our campus in Huddersfield.

 This video explains how we will do it safely and what Covid-19 measures will be in place.